 “This photo is a picture take by the newspaper photographer at that time, but not the one actually produced in the newspaper.
 I happen to be one of the youngsters in the foreground of the picture.

-“I have a cousin who is 12 years younger than me who has lived in Cleveleys all her life and we are having a friendly argument as to precisely where the Beach Station was located.
+“My cousin who is 12 years younger than me and has lived in Cleveleys all her life.
+We are having a friendly argument as to precisely where the Beach Station was located.

 “I claim that if a straight line is drawn from the top of Beach Road it was immediately to the right of that.
 In fact I claim that the house which can be seem in the top right of the picture (not the building on the promenade) was actually on Beach Road!

 “My cousin thinks the location was a little nearer to Rossall than that.